AmiroooTheWalnut/CS433533_F2023_a02_UG/README.md

 Included files (**PLEASE ADD/UPDATE THIS LIST**):
 * images/       -- a folder with a collection of images to test code

-** The video is just a demo, please read the instructions on Overleaf carefully to implement your code

 **PLEASE PROVIDE ANY ATTRIBUTION HERE**